gray-adeyi/pypaystack2/docs/tutorials/tutorial1.md

 ## Environmental Variables

 `pypaystack2` depends on your paystack authorization key that you get from signing up to paystack.
 Paystack provides you with two pairs.
-A pair of public and secret key for live mode and another set for test mode.
+A pair of public and secret keys for live mode and another set for test mode.
 You can find them in your account settings.
-Since this is just a tutorial we'll be using only the test secret key. create a new file named `.env` within your project's root directory.
+Since this is just a tutorial, we'll be using only the test secret key. create a new file named `.env` within your project's root directory.
 Now put in your test secret key in the `.env` file like so.